samthebest/dump/BasicSecurity.md

 ### 1.1.3 Rotation & Complexity (when to change)

 Since younger children will have data of virtually no value then start with simpler passwords.
 Nevertheless _some_ complexity is desirable to train the child from an early age how to use secure passwords.
+When the child gets their first bank account with online banking it's time to change password.

 ## Multi Factor Authentication